jbjandaAI/ai-based-decision-support/README.md

-# ai-based-decision-support
+# Ai-based-decision-support
-Web Application Plan: AI E-waste Decision Support System (VEIDD)
+# Web Application Plan: AI E-waste Decision Support System (VEIDD)
-1. Introduction
+## 1. Introduction

 This document outlines the plan for developing a web application based on the VEIDD (Visual recognition, Evaluation, Intactness, Difficulty, Decisioning) system described in the research paper "AI-based decision support system for enhancing end-of-life value recovery from e-wastes" by Simaei and Rahimifard (2024).
 The web application will serve as the primary interface for users to interact with the VEIDD system, manage e-waste data, initiate the decision process, and view the recommended End-of-Life (EoL) treatment paths.

-2. Goals & Objectives
+## 2. Goals & Objectives

 Primary Goal: To create a user-friendly, efficient, and scalable web application that implements the core logic of the VEIDD decision support system.